michaelti/olympus-backgammon/olympus-bg/README.md

 ## Usage

-1. Install the module: `npm install ../path/to/olympus-bg`
+1. Install the module: `npm install ../path/to/olympus-bg` (or in this repo, `npm install olympus-bg`)

 Further steps coming soon.